Nuxt.js and Vue.js: Reasons why they differ and when do they combine

 - Access to tons of libraries

 Nuxt.js is an upper-level framework that is built over Vue.js to design and create highly advanced web applications.
-Nuxt.js aims to make resilient and efficient web development with awesome developer experience.
+Nuxt.js aims to make resilient and efficient web application development with awesome developer experience.
 Nuxt.js eases off the attention from server details and client code distribution and allows the developer to focus on the application development through Laravel API.

 Nuxt.js stands to be the bedrock of Vue.js projects and gives solid structures to establish viable projects with enough flexibility.
 The core features of Nuxt.js are: